James A. Joseph: Career

 Joseph was chairman of the board of directors of the Louisiana Disaster Recovery Foundation created by Governor Blanco, and was honored by his home state as a Louisiana Legend.
 The award goes to Louisiana natives who have distinguished themselves in music, art, theater, literature and politics.
 He has also had a distinguished career in business, education and philanthropy.
 Joseph was Professor of the Practice of Public Policy Studies at Duke University and founder of the United States – Southern Africa Center for Leadership and Public Values at Duke and the University of Cape Town.

 Joseph was the author of three books, The Charitable Impulse, Remaking America, and Saved for a Purpose.
 He was the recipient of nineteen honorary degrees and his undergraduate alma mater, Southern University, named an endowed chair in his honor.
 The Board of Directors of the Council on Foundations appointed him President Emeritus and the Association of Black Foundation Executives established the James A. Joseph Lecture on Philanthropy.

 Joseph served on the board of directors of the Brookings Institution, the National Endowment for Democracy, Africare, and the Children's Defense Fund.
 He served as chairman of the board of directors for MDC Inc. and remained on the board of directors as chair emeritus.
 He served latterly as chairman of the board of directors of the NHP Foundation.
 He was a director of the Management and Training Corporation and served on the board of advisors of the Kenan Institute for Ethics at Duke University, the School of Public Health at Johns Hopkins University and the Leadership Center at Morehouse College.
 He was also a member of the Council on Foreign Relations and the National Academy for Public Administration.

+He died in Sarasota, Florida, on February 17, 2023, at the age of 87, of complications from lymphoma and kidney disease.

+Personal life

 Joseph was married to the former Mary Braxton, an Emmy Award-winning television journalist, and had two children from a previous marriage to Doris T. Joseph.
-He died in Sarasota, Florida, on February 17, 2023, at the age of 87, of complications from lymphoma and kidney disease.